keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-4.md

 |--keystone.js
 ```

-## Adding a `addEvent` view
+## Adding an `addEvent` view

-First we want our pair of new files to make up the route and the view, these should be `routes/views/addEvent` and `templates/views/addEvent.pug`.
+First we want our pair of new files to make up the route and the view.
+These should be `routes/views/addEvent` and `templates/views/addEvent.pug`.

-As we are not a pug tutorial, here's a page we prepared earlier:
+As this is not a pug tutorial, here's a page we prepared earlier:

 ```jade
 doctype html